vekidev/squaretaleold/README.md

 ## Installation

-To install this old rusty game, first open cmd(or bash on linux) and run:
+To install this old rusty game, first install Python 3.10(for best performance) then open cmd(or bash on linux) and run:

-`pip install pygame==2.0.1`
+`pip install pygame`

-After that, run main.py and you will be set!
+After that, run game.py and you will be set!

 ## When is the remake going to come out?